-This study aimed to estimate the annual probability of Giardia and Cryptosporidium infection for population supplied by contaminated drinking water sources.
-Parasites were quantified by USEPA 1623.1/2012 Method.
+This study aimed to estimate the annual probability of Giardia and Cryptosporidium infection for a population supplied by contaminated drinking water sources.
+Parasites were quantified by the USEPA Method 1623.1/2012.
 Annual risk was estimated using the quantitative microbial risk assessment approach.
-Genotyping was performed using specific primers based on 18S rRNA gene for Cryptosporidium and gdh gene for Giardia.
-Giardia were detected in 83.3% of the samples (<0.1 to 8.6 cysts/L) and Cryptosporidium in 37.5% (<0.1 to 2 oocysts/L).
-In general, annual risks values for Giardia were 1 log above when compared to those obtained for Cryptosporidium.
-Giardia intestinalis A and B were present as well C. hominis and C.parvum.
-The lack of protection measures for water supply catchment point put population's health at risk.
-The results provide data to subsidize decision makers to take actions to improve environmental quality resulting in a positive impact on consumers' health.
+Genotyping was performed using specific primers based on the 18S rRNA gene for Cryptosporidium and gdh gene for Giardia.
+Giardia was detected in 83.3% of the samples (<0.1 to 8.6 cysts/L) and Cryptosporidium in 37.5% (<0.1 to 2 oocysts/L).
+In general, annual risk values for Giardia were 1 log higher when compared with those obtained for Cryptosporidium.
+Giardia intestinalis A and B were present as well as C. hominis and C.parvum.
+The lack of protection measures for the water supply catchment point put the population's health at risk.
+The results provide data to support decision-makers to take actions to improve environmental quality resulting in a positive impact on consumers' health.